q2g/fork-CircularKPI/README.md

 I've added a number of themes to change the colors used and a property for setting the animation

+EDIT 20160402: CircularKPI now supports dropping a dimension on the object to create an array of KPI items.
+Thanks to Alexander Karlsson for the pull request.

 # Examples
 ![alt tag](https://raw.githubusercontent.com/johsund/CircularKPI/master/CircularKPI2.png)